storacha/www/src/pages/docs/concepts/upload-vs-store.md

-# Upload vs. Store in web3.storage
+# Upload vs. Store capabilities in web3.storage

 There are two types of content identifiers (CIDs) that web3.storage interacts with: